Everybody Look What's Going Down - Part I

 So there's that.

-Inevitably, many come to realize the inherent and impractical conflicts in their worst-case narrative.
+Inevitably, many come to realize the inherent and impractical conflicts and contradications in their worst-case narrative.
 Like how worried were residents of New Orleans about their Roth IRAs during Hurricane Katrina?
 I mostly remember people floating down city streets in small boats looking for water and bullets.
 The groceries stores were empty and boarded up, even the vegetables were already stolen by then (which is rare in New Orleans).
 The entire city was underwater.
 Refugees were using the Superdome as a giant toilet.
 Kanye West proclaimed to America that George Bush Jr. hated black people.
-A significant portion of those Cajuns fled to Texas, were shocked that people there didn't live like animals and never returned home.
-And Texas schools have never been the same.
+A significant portion of those Cajuns fled to Texas, were shocked that people there didn't live like animals and as a result never returned home to Louisiana.
+Harris County and Texas schools have never been the same.

 My point is that worrying about a collapse of the financial system is kinda' ridiculous, right?